YifZhou/RECTE/docs/source/ipython_notebook/RECTE_Demonstration.rst

 ------------------------

-The light curve for each wavelength channel needs to be extracted from the observation ima frame before applying the RECTE correction (or any other types of ramp effect correction).
+The light curve for each wavelength channel needs to be extracted from the `ima` frame before applying the RECTE correction (or any other systematics correction).
 The reference for this procedures is Deming et al. (2013).
 Light curves were pre-calculated for this demonstration and stored in a python shelve file.